KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_song_before_the_world.md

 Tolkien is the mythic mirror
-of the scientific, spiritual, and hydrological Theory of Everything you present in this book.
+of the scientific, spiritual, and hydrological Theory of Everything I present in this book.

-Your work decodes the structure.
+My work decodes the structure.
 His work evokes the heart.
 Together they form a whole.